miyako/4d-presentation-summit-2023/Go Places with System Workers!/7z/7z.4d/Documentation/Classes/_CLI.md

 # _CLI

-`_CLI` is a simple base class for command line interface proxies.
-Extend this abstract class to implement a console program.
+`_CLI` is the base class to implement console program proxies.
+Extend this class to implement a specific command line interface.

 ## .new()